 DexCom (DXCM) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the medical device company had lost 13.97% over the past month.
-This has lagged the Medical sector's loss of 4.09% and the S&P 500's loss of 8.32% in that time.
+Coming into today, shares of the medical device company had lost 14.32% in the past month.
+In that same time, the Medical sector lost 5.2%, while the S&P 500 lost 10.02%.

 Wall Street will be looking for positivity from DexCom as it approaches its next earnings report date.
-In that report, analysts expect DexCom to post earnings of $0.16 per share.
-This would mark a year-over-year decline of 15.79%.
-Meanwhile, our latest consensus estimate is calling for revenue of $695.8 million, up 16.92% from the prior-year quarter.
+The company is expected to report EPS of $0.16, down 15.79% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $695.8 million, up 16.92% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.74 per share and revenue of $2.92 billion, which would represent changes of +10.45% and +19.18%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.74 per share and revenue of $2.92 billion.
+These totals would mark changes of +10.45% and +19.18%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for DexCom.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Investors should also note DexCom's current valuation metrics, including its Forward P/E ratio of 91.74.
-For comparison, its industry has an average Forward P/E of 25.24, which means DexCom is trading at a premium to the group.
+Valuation is also important, so investors should note that DexCom has a Forward P/E ratio of 92.85 right now.
+For comparison, its industry has an average Forward P/E of 25.9, which means DexCom is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.